 No. It is completely up to you to decide whether or not you wish to join.
 If you decide not to join, your decision will not affect the healthcare you receive in any way.
-Any samples the Biobank still holds will be disposed of.
-Those already issued to researchers while you were unconscious cannot be removed from the research.

 4. What will happen if I decide to take part?